witch-team/circeemodel/README.md

 `CIRCEE_RunFile.m` writes `src/CIRCEE_shocks.m` before invoking Dynare, so calling `dynare CIRCEE_PF.mod` directly will fail on that missing include.

+### Reproducing Corbier et al. "Beyond Ownership : Lifestyles, infrastructures and distributional challenges to move away from ownership models"

+Coupled runs must be reproduced through `scripts/run.sh`, which reaches the converged behavioural modifiers iteratively.
+Supplying an already-converged `shocks_final_*.csv` to a single classic-mode run does not reliably reproduce them: the solver has to reach the same allocation from the steady state in one step, and does not converge for the configurations with the largest behavioural response.

 ### Run modes

 Set `RUN_MODE` in `config.sh` (or override on the command line: `RUN_MODE=baseline bash run.sh`).